Mid Atlantic Backcountry Discovery Route

 Soon after leaving Newport, the route passes by the iconic Mountain Lake Lodge, the site of the beloved movie Dirty Dancing.
 Continue north toward the West Virginia state line atop lush tree lined dirt roads.

 Now in West Virginia, look for the Potts Valley Rail Trail that overlays an abandoned corridor of the Norfolk and Western Branch Railroad.
-This 4.5 mile hiking and (mountain biking) route is popular with outdoor buffs and historic train enthusiasts.
+This 4.5 mile hiking (and mountain biking) route is popular with outdoor buffs and historic train enthusiasts.
 Soon the roads lead back into Virginia.

 While in Warm Springs we recommend treating yourself to the crystal-clear water that bubbles up to the surface from deep underground.
 This healing water has been luring folks for generations.